morris/nito/README.md

   $el.on( 'update', function () {
     // nest() appends a copy of the first child for each item
-    // DOM is reconciled and reused under the hood
+    // DOM is reused under the hood
     $items.nest( data.items );
   } );